shreysrins/pset-template/README.md

 # pset-template
-LaTeX problem set template for mathematics classes.
+LaTeX problem set template for technical classes.

-Requires document class `amsart` to render properly.
+`pset.sty` contains formatting, and `pset.tex` is a template `.tex` file.